JCKelley-CYBR/CYBR-8420-SoftwareAssurance/UseCase/Export_Database_entries/Export_Database_entries.md

 ## Use Case: Export KeePass Database

 ### Description:
-Each user of the KeePassXC application will create and maintain their own KDBX style database in which the user's usernames, passwords, associated URLs, and associated notes will be stored.
-In order to export this database, KeePassXC has built in functionality to do so in CSV or HTML formats.
-The security functionality of this operation will be determined by analyzing the security requirements needed to maintain a secure environment.
+Each user of the application will need to create and maintain a password vault.
+This vault will need to be able to be exported for uses of transferring the vault or for backup and storage.

 ### Alignment Analysis:
 I. Security requirements deemed necessary through the use/misuse case diagramming process are as follows:
 * *Credential Hashing* - The credentials needed to decrypt the database should be hashed and never stored in plain text in order to ensure no possible leak of credentials occurs.
 * *Strong Cryptographic Standards* - Strong cryptographic standards should be used in order to prevent breaking of the hashed credentials as well as breaking of the database in general.
-* *Use Yubikey or Key File "MFA"* - The password to the database does not technically constitute authentication, therefore a Yubikey or Key File would not be a "second authentication factor", however, a second form of challenge to decrypt the database would help ensure security.
+* *Use MFA Physical Token* - A second form of physical challenge to decrypt the database would help ensure security even against social engineering attacks.
 * *Blanks Password* - Blank the password so that a basic shoulder surfing attempt could be thwarted.
 * *Use Windows Hello Authentication* - Windows hello authentication would increase security in this instance since the database is stored locally.
+* *Encrypt Vault* - An encrypted vault would be the most secure way to store it after exporting.

 II.
 Security features included within KeePassXC in regards to prior requirements:
 * *Blanks Password* - The application does blank the password.